-This guide is copyrighted ©2004 by Digidesign, a division of Avid Technology, Inc. (hereafter "Digidesign"), with all rights reserved.
-Under copyright laws, this guide may not be duplicated in whole or in part without the written consent of Digidesign.
+© 2005 Digidesign, a division of Avid Technology, Inc. All rights reserved.
+This guide may not be duplicated in whole or in part without the express written consent of Digidesign.
+Avid, Digidesign, Mbox 2, and Pro Tools are either trademarks or registered trademarks of Avid Technology, Inc. in the US and other countries.

-DIGIDESIGN, AVID and PRO TOOLS are trademarks or registered trademarks of Digidesign and/or Avid Technology, Inc. All other trademarks are the property of their respective
+All other trademarks contained herein are the property of their respective owners.

-Product features, specifications, system requirements and availability are subject to change without notice.
+Product features, specifications, system requirements, and availability are subject to change without notice.

-PN 932013935-00 REV A 9/04
+PN 9320-17310-00 REV A 9/05

-Introduction
+Mbox 2 Introduction

-Welcome to the Mbox Basics Guide.
-This guide is designed to give new users specific methods for accomplishing common tasks with the Mbox desktop audio interface and Pro Tools LE software.
+Welcome to the Mbox 2 Basics Guide.
+This guide is designed to give new users specific methods for accomplishing common tasks with the Mbox 2 desktop audio interface and Pro Tools LE software.

-Once you are familiar with basic Mbox operation, we recommend that you read the "Working With Pro Tools" tutorial in the Getting Started with Mbox Guide.
+Once you are familiar with basic Mbox 2 operation with Pro Tools, we recommend that you read the "Working With Pro Tools" tutorial in the Getting Started with Mbox 2 Guide.
 For the most complete resource for using Pro Tools software, please refer to the Pro Tools Reference Guide.